top of page

 There were nine stitch up attempts designed to silence me.
 Throughout 2021, National Party Courts Spokesman Chris Penk informed locals that there was at least a two year wait for criminal jury trials.
 This was like a red rag to a bull for vigilantes sitting in the front rows of his rallies.

-While I was on bail, the vigilantes escalated their agenda.
-Beth Houlbrooke also got a job at Auckland Transport.
+Meanwhile, while I was on bail, the vigilantes escalated their agenda.
+Beth Houlbrooke also got a job at Auckland Transport - an organisation busted for corruption but the Serious Fraud Office ran out of budget to prosecute all the offenders.
 Louis Houlbrooke became a senior press secretary for Act.
 Stu Wilson became David Seymour’s senior advisor.
-Mark Mitchell became Police Minister.
+Mark Mitchell became Police Minister in charge of the Serious Fraud Office.
 Chris Penk became Minister of Building and Construction.

 Beth Houlbrooke with vigilante June Turner and members of the Rodney racket